richwu/quickfixn/README.md

 [![QuickFIX/N][1]](http://quickfixn.org)

+This is the modified version by RW.
+For UTC time handling

 For tutorials on how to use QuickFIX/n, see the `tutorial` folder at the root of this project or visit the [website](http://quickfixn.org/tutorial/creating-an-application).